 What happens when you take a product that everyone knows and already owns, and customize it to match or fit individual styles and aesthetics?

-Isaiah Kelly (from Newport, Kentucky, USA) started Smoove Creations over 3 years ago.
+Isaiah Kelly (from Newport, Kentucky, USA) started Smoove Creations about 4 years ago.

 Isaiah Kelly is the founder and CEO of Smoove Creations, a Newport-based startup that caters to people who are "sneakerheads" or fans of athletic footwear.